h-graffs/my-website-homepage/README.md

 # my-website-homepage

-This example of a working webpage packed full of features and funtionality with JQuery.
+This is an example of a working webpage packed full of features and funtionality with JQuery.